 How Daytime Stress Works

-Your Daytime stress information can be found on a home card each day, where you'll see a stress graph that's updated in real time.
-The stress graph is color-coded to allow you to easily visualize your current or latest detected state, and it updates every 15 minutes during periods when you're awake, wearing your ring, and relatively inactive.
-You must have five days of data in order to see Daytime stress results.
+Your Daytime Stress information can be found on a home card each day, where you'll see a real-time stress graph.
+The stress graph is color-coded to help you easily visualize your latest detected state, and it updates every 15 minutes during periods when you're awake, wearing your ring, and relatively inactive.
+You must have five days of data in order to see Daytime Stress results.

 Your HRV reflects the activities of your autonomous nervous system, which regulates how your body adapts to stressors.
-Daytime stress inspects your HRV, among other measurements, relative to your personalized baseline.
-Your baseline is adjusted with new data every day as long as the data is available (e.g., you wear your ring during the day and night).
+Daytime Stress inspects your HRV, among other measurements, relative to your personalized baseline.
+Your baseline is adjusted with new data every day as long as the data is available.

-Daytime stress is only calculated during waking hours.
-You will see stress insights in your Home tab two hours after you begin your day and various insights throughout the day.
-In the evening, you will see a daily summary, and you can also scroll back to see insights from the previous days.
+Daytime Stress is only calculated during waking hours.
+You will see stress insights on the Oura App's home screen beginning two hours after you wake up, with various insights displayed throughout the day.
+In the evening you will see a daily summary, and you can also scroll back to see insights from the previous days.

 - Your stress isn't measured during movement, including workouts.
 When periods of movement are over, you'll see their impact on your stress graph